-- (4) At your development system terminal, enter the letter r, followed by the name :F1:BS1 and <cr>.
-This bootstraps the Start-Up System into the application system memory. - (5) When an asterisk () appears, enter <cr>.
-This initiates the Start-Up System and produces the following display at the application system terminal:
+- 4. At your development system terminal, enter the letter r, followed by the name :F1:BS1 and <cr>.
+This bootstraps the Start-Up System into the application system memory. - 5.
+When an asterisk () appears, enter <cr>.
+This initiates the Start-Up System.
+After a short wait, the following display will appear on the application system terminal: